henriko202/asketeer/README.md

 # Instructions

-The API is located on the url: https://asketeer.onrender.com
+The API is located on the url: https://asketeer-henriko.koyeb.app/

-The OpenAPI specification is located on the url: https://asketeer.onrender.com/docs
+The OpenAPI specification is located on the url: https://asketeer-henriko.koyeb.app/docs

-Heads up: The API is hosted on a free tier on Render, so it might take a few seconds to start up if it's not being used for a while.
+Heads up: The API is hosted on a free tier on Koyeb, so it might take a few seconds to start up if it's not being used for a while.

 Or you can access it on `localhost:8080/docs` if you run the application locally.